Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 More precisely, to classify an example \(d\):

-- find k nearest neighbors of \(d\)
+- find \(k\) nearest neighbors of \(d\)

 - choose as the label the majority label within the \(k\) nearest neighbors

-How do we measure "nearest"?
+How do we measure distance?

 Euclidean distance

-\[D(a, b) = \sqrt{(a_i - b_i)^2 + (a_2 - b_2)^2}\]
+\[D(a, b) = \sqrt{(a_1 - b_1)^2 + (a_2 - b_2)^2+...}\]

-\[x_{norm}=\frac{x-\mu}{\sigma}\] Min-Max scaling: scale the data to a fixed range - between 0 and 1
+Min-Max scaling: scale the data to a fixed range - between 0 and 1.

 \[x_{norm}=\frac{x-x_{min}}{x_{max}-x_{min}}\]

-Minkowsky Distance
+Manhatthan Distance

-\[D(a, b) = (\sum_{k=1}^{p} |a_k - b_k|^r)^{\frac{1}{r}}\]
+\[D(a, b) = (\sum_{k=1}^{n} |a_k - b_k|^p)^{\frac{1}{p}}\]

 Cosine Similarity

-\[COS(d_1, d_2) = (d_1 * d_2) / ||d_1|| ||d_2||\]
+\[cos(d_1, d_2) = (d_1 \cdot d_2) / ||d_1|| ||d_2||\]

-- \(*\) is the dot product and \(||d||\) is the length of vector d
+- where \(\cdot\) is the dot product and \(||d||\) is the length of vector \(d\)

 Decision Boundaries